hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Maybe the future won't repeat the past, but history could help avoid the superficial takes that treat this as something completely unprecedented and new.
 Changes like this have happened before, although there are also some differences.
 And, identifying these themes is fascinating in itself, if you like thinking about how things change.

 **What is "AI" art?**

-This was a niche topic when I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)), but now it seems to have exploded.
+This was a niche topic when I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)).
+In that paper and talk, I discussed why computers are not artists, and why I do not think they will ever be, no matter how good the technology gets (and the technology has been extremely good for a long time).
+Humans make art using technology, including computer software such as "AI" algorithms.

 In this article, I'm primarily focused on recent _neural_ "AI" art, which I divide into two waves (so far).
 The **First Neural "AI" Art Wave lasted 2015–2021** and included DeepDream to GANs and early text-to-image; "AI" artists did their own coding, built on open-source tools, and, in some cases, built their own datasets.
 In the nascent **Second Wave (2022–)**, artists are experimenting with general purpose text-to-image interfaces or chatbots without doing their own coding or building their own datasets; these models often rely on proprietary code and/or datasets, although there are still some people building their own systems to make art.